Dr. Castellani's CHM 211 Course Page |

 OUTSIDE LECTURE AVAILABILITY: If you would like additional discussion of the material we cover in class, there are two sources of high quality lecture materials that I know of that you might find helpful.

-A company called 3DChem.com has a website that shows the 3-dimensional structure of a large number of molecules that can be manipulated by you much like the VSEPR figures available on this website.
+A company called 3DChem.com has a website that shows the 3-dimensional structure of a large number of molecules that can be manipulated by you much including the VSEPR figures available in the table shown on this page.
 The structures of the top 50 prescription medicines are available, as are 1600 structures of inorganic compounds (e.g. the structure of the gemstones Ruby and Garnet), and assorted other molecules (e.g. the molecules that give rise to the scents of garlic and cloves).